MediaComem/comem-archidep/ex/revprod-deployment.md

 ## :exclamation: It's not working!

-If you have followed the instructions so far, you should be able to access the revprod backend and landing page in your browser, you should be able to create testimonials in the backend page.
+If you have followed the instructions so far, you should be able to access the revprod backend and landing page in your browser.
+You should also be able to create testimonials in the backend page.

 Note that the URL switches from `http://revprod-landing.jde.archidep.ch` to `http://revprod-backend.jde.archidep.ch` (and back) when you navigate from